 Pemberley House Bed and Breakfast Seaforth, Ontario

-Pemberley House Bed and Breakfast is aptly named—for the Pemberley estate of author Jane Austen’s famous novel Pride and Prejudice is described as a “large, handsome stone building” situated within charming countryside.
+Pemberley House Bed and Breakfast is aptly named—for the Pemberley estate of author Jane Austen’s famous novel Pride and Prejudice and is described as a “large, handsome stone building” situated within the charming countryside.
 Seaforth’s vintage, yet newly refurbished, B&B establishment was built in 1874 during the Victorian era.
-And its welcoming façade echoes a time of slower paced living, garden soirees, and social “at homes.”
+And its welcoming façade echoes a time of slower-paced living, garden soirees, and social “at homes.”

 Nancy was born and raised in Montreal, and left for Calgary in 1977.

 John was born and raised in the Toronto area, and left for Calgary in the mid 70's.

 1999 - Nancy graduates from the University of Calgary in 1999, Social Science - Political Science - which is pre-law, Minor in Education, Art, Communications, and then does a certificate in E-Commerce